NoNotNotes/Yuubi/NoNotNotes/CMPA/MS1-Ferrer-1.md

 	- **Pain** is the most important nursing diagnosis, especially as a symptom of crisis.
 An opioid (morphine) may be required.
 	- mn. **SICKLE**: Jaundi(s)ce, Avoid (i)nfection (triggers crisis), (C)rescent-shaped RBC, (K)Crisis and Pain, (Lahi) Hereditary, (E)ncourage hydration (3L/day to avoid clotting)
 	- mn. **HOPIA**: Hypoxia, high altitudes, opioid (morphine), pain, infection, adequate hydration
-	- **Complications**: pulmonary hypertension, priapism, impotence, infection, strike, acute chest syndrome
+	- **Complications**: pulmonary hypertension, priapism, impotence, infection, stroke, acute chest syndrome

 >[!ERROR] Jaundice
 >**Hemoglobin** is released when the RBC is lysed, and releases **Heme**, which converts to bilirubin, which leads to the jaundiced presentation of patients with hemolytic anemia (e.g. sickle cell anemia, malaria).